jedrichards/seisaku-as3/README.markdown

 # seisakulib

-An AS3 library developed by [Seisaku Ltd](http://www.seisaku.co.uk).
+An AS3 library developed by [Seisaku](http://www.seisaku.co.uk).
 A set of battle hardened constantly improved generic classes, utilities and view components.
 At its core is a base class for view components called `HideableSprite` that provides a robust API for show/hide operations and plays well with frameworks.

 Documentation can be found [here](http://www.seisaku.co.uk/docs).